arXiv/accessible_submission_ui/README.md

 ## Run locally for development

+Make sure flask is installed and the flask environment is active.
+See the flask tutorial for installation instructions. https://flask.palletsprojects.com/en/2.2.x/tutorial/

 In a terminal with the main project directory
 (the folder that contains `app.py`) as the working directory, execute `flask run`.